-KS3 Science: Nutrition and digestion Digestion is the Organs of the Food group Found in Function break down of large insoluble digestive system Carbohydrate Potatoes, pasta, rice, bread Source of energy molecules into small soluble Protein Meat, fish, eggs, dairy, seeds, nuts Builds and repairs tissues molecules, so that they can be absorbed by the Mouth Salivar glands Fats (lipids) Cheese, nuts, oily fish, chips, cakes Stores energy, insulate us, protects organs body.
-Oesophagus Fibre Fruit, veg, wholegrain cereals Prevents constipation, improves health not get what it needs it suffers with Liver Minerals Dairy, veg, fish, meat, nuts Enables body to work & stay healthy deficiencies such as: • Scurvy Gall bladder Stoma Vitamins Fruit, veg, milk, eggs Same as minerals ObesityRickets Pancreas Water Cucumber, drinks Needed in cells, tissues & organs Plants make Small intestine Large Keyword Meaning carbohydrates in their leaves Appendix intestin Nutrient A substance that that is esser life and for growth. ntial for the maintenance of by photosynthesis and absorb Rectur Carbohydrates Group of molecules including sugars and starch. mineral nutrients and Anus Protein Building block of cells, made acids. of a long chain of amino water from the soil via their roots.
-Restaria play on important role in the human disective system Lipids Another name for fats. his is why they re called Imbalances in humans diet can lead to obesity, starvation and other dietary deficiencies Enzyme Biological catalysts, which me chemical reactions. eans that they speed up are called producers.
+KS3 Science: Nutrition and digestion Digestion is the Organs of the Food group Found in Function break down of large insoluble digestive system Carbohydrate Potatoes, pasta, rice, bread Source of energy molecules into small soluble Protein Meat, fish, eggs, dairy, seeds, nuts Builds and repairs tissues molecules, so that they can be absorbed by the Mouth Salivary glands Fats (lipids) Cheese, nuts, oily fish, chips, cakes Stores energy, insulate us, protects organs body.
+Oesophagus Fibre Fruit, veg, wholegrain cereals Prevents constipation, improves health not get what it needs it suffers with Liver Minerals Dairy, veg, fish, meat, nuts Enables body to work & stay healthy deficiencies such as: • Scurvy Gall bladder Stomach Vitamins Fruit, veg, milk, eggs Same as minerals Obesity Rickets Pancreas Water Cucumber, drinks Needed in cells, tissues & organs Plants make Small intestine SKIR!
+Large Keyword Meaning carbohydrates in their leaves Appendix Rept P intestine Nutrient A substance that that is essen life and for growth. itial for the maintenance of by photosynthesis and absorb Rectum Carbohydrates Group of molecules including sugars and starch. mineral nutrients and la l 6 Anus Protein Building block of cells, made of acids. of a long chain of amino water from the soil via their roots.
+Protonia ales en inco Lipids Another name for fats.
+Bacteria play an impo ortant role in the human digestive syst em.
+Enzyme Biological catalysts, which me chemical reactions. ans that they speed up This is why they are called producers.
+Imbalances in human dietary deficiencies s diet can lead to obesity, starvation an nd other